dgudenkov-foreign-languages-homework/homework/homework-165/idioms.md

     -

 In a pickle
-    - When my step-sister stuck in a washing machine I thought she was ...
+    - When my step-sister got stuck in a washing machine I thought she was ...

     - Stable situation

 It's all downhill from here
-    - Russian economy was growing till 2014 but now it's all downhill from here
+    - Russian economy was growing till 2014 but now ...

     - It's getting better

 Tickled pink
     - I was ... when she kissed me

-    - Sad
+    - Confident

-Wouldn't caught dead
+Wouldn't be caught dead
-    - I ... be ... wearing that
+    - I ... wearing that

-    -
+    - To be proud

 Happy as a clam
     - I was ... when she kissed me